-Ukrainian Easter Egg Workshop
+Learn Ukrainian Easter Egg Art: Pysanka Workshop

 Ukrainian Easter eggs are a traditional form of art that begins with a white egg.
 A design is applied to the egg using beeswax, melted over a candle flame, and applied with a stylist known as a kiska.
 With each new color the egg is dyed in additional design is drawn on the egg, preserving portions covered by the wax with that color.
 The egg is traditionally dyed in yellow, orange, red, brown then black.
 Once it is fully dyed the egg is held close to the flame and the wax is gently melted off.
 The egg is then sprayed with a thin coat of varnish.

-We are delighted to announce two dates for a workshop to learn and create your very own egg. there are two dates:
+We are delighted to announce two dates for a workshop to learn and create your very own egg.

-• Saturday, March 9th 10am-2pm
+• Saturday, March 29, 10a-4p

-During the 3 hours you will learn the basics of Ukrainian egg design, traditional coloring process, use of a stylist to write with wax onto the egg, and the progression of adding color and design.
+During the class you will learn the basics of Ukrainian egg design, traditional coloring process, use of a stylist to write with wax onto the egg, and the progression of adding color and design.
 Finally we will remove the wax, and apply a spray on varnish that will extend the color and life of the designed egg.

 Please be aware that you will be working with a candle and hot wax.